 Find out more!

-You can learn more about black powder shooting in the upcoming book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.
+You can learn more about black powder shooting in the brand new book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.